manzt/anywidget/paper/paper.md

 To make widget development more enjoyable and accessible, the anywidget project offers additional development tools for widget authors.
 It allows for creating widgets directly within notebooks, enabling them to start as prototypes and evolve into full packages.
-To align with modern front-end tools, anywidget also implements hot module replacement (HMR) for live code editing development.
+Aligning with modern front-end tools, anywidget also implements hot module replacement (HMR) for live code editing development.
 HMR dynamically updates widgets without reloading the page or losing state, improving the developer experience and enabling rapid prototyping.
 To enable